Decent-Partners/Decent-overview/README.md

 Here is a **2 minute primer**:

-- Decent is a community network - similar to a traditional cooperative that bridges tokens and legal components.
+- Decent is a community network - think a digital cooperative that bridges both tokens and legal elements.
-- Decent is sourcing a committed pool of funds from multiple chain treasuries starting with Edgeware.
+- The project is sourcing a committed pool of funds from multiple chain treasuries starting with Edgeware.
 - These funds are used to develop public good projects that also expand the usefulness of the underlying chains.
 - Funds are governed by partners via a multisig wallet and integrated into the [Commonwealth interface](https://commonwealth.im/decent).
 - Decent's primary focus is on the development of a sustainably funded, collectively owned and openly accessible Web3 media ecosystem.
-- The emerging community will work together to establish core values, define open standards and evolves the culture over time.
+- The emerging community will work together to establish core values, define open standards and evolve the culture over time.
 - Anyone can propose a project to the community via an open and permissionless proposal system.
 - On-chain reputation is developed over time by proposing and delivering projects.
 This is the path to becoming a 'partner'.
 - Proposals assign some rights (represented as NFTs) to the community in return for receiving a grant.